cferns97/pixel_tracking_csrt/README.md

-# CSRT Object Tracker with OpenCV
+# CSRT Object Tracker with OpenCV and Webcam

 A real-time object tracker using OpenCV's **CSRT Tracker**.
 The tracker allows you to start and stop tracking an object using **left-click**.